vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 12 For this text, of which a longer recension also seems to have existed, see Bakker 1990b, 76; above, n.
 28 on p.
 90. Mirashi and Kulkarni (1939–40) refer to this longer recension in EI XXV, 11 n.
 7:

-The larger Sindūragirimāhātmya mentions Mahāśaivala as a name of the hill at Rāmt.¯ek in addition to the two names noticed above, and explains it as being due to Siva bringing the ´ Saivas to the hill.
+The larger Sindūragirimāhātmya mentions Mahāśaivala as a name of the hill at Rāmṭēk in addition to the two names noticed above, and explains it as being due to Siva bringing the ´ Saivas to the hill.
 According to the colophon the Māhātmya has ´ been taken from the Kaumārakhaṇḍa of the Padmapurāṇa; but the portion dealing with Sambūka’s story seems to have been copied ´ verbatim from the Rāmāyaṇa of